The 20 Best Dysfibrinogenemia Doctors in Japan

 Nagoya, JP

-Atsuo Suzuki practices in Nagoya, Japan.
+Atsuo Suzuki practices practicing medicine in Nagoya, Japan.
 Suzuki is rated as an Advanced expert by MediFind in the treatment of Dysfibrinogenemia.
-Their top areas of expertise are Dysfibrinogenemia, Blood Clots, Familial Hypofibrinogenemia, Congenital Afibrinogenemia, and Vitrectomy.
+They are also highly rated in 5 other conditions, according to our data.
+Their clinical expertise encompasses Dysfibrinogenemia, Blood Clots, Familial Hypofibrinogenemia, Congenital Afibrinogenemia, and Vitrectomy.

 Advanced in Dysfibrinogenemia